How (Not) to Hybridize Neural and Mechanistic Models for Epidemiological Forecasting: Conclusion

 \section{Conclusion}

 This work highlights the importance of integrating multi-scale structure, continuous-time latent dynamics, and mechanistic constraints for epidemic forecasting under partial observability.
-By explicitly decomposing the observed signal into trend, seasonal, and residuals components, \model{} separates these effects into structured, low-dimensional control signals that guide the latent neural ODE.
-Our experimental results demonstrate that \model{} produces interpretable time-varying parameter trajectories and generates forecasts consistent with known epidemiological behavior, such as seasonal and temporal variation in transmission rates.
-These parameter estimates provide insights beyond point forecasts, enabling retrospective analysis and hypothesis generation about underlying drivers of epidemic dynamics.
+By explicitly decomposing the observed signal into trend, seasonal, and residual components \cite{timekan, zhang2022detrendattendrethinkingattention, engproc2021005042}, EpiNode separates these effects into structured, low-dimensional control signals that guide the latent neural ODE.
+Our experimental results demonstrate that \model{} produces interpretable time-varying parameter trajectories and generates forecasts consistent with known epidemic behavior.
+These parameter estimates provide insights beyond point forecasts, enabling retrospective analysis and hypothesis generation about the underlying drivers of epidemic dynamics.

+Several observations are worth noting.
+Some multi-wave epidemics (e.g., ILI) exhibit double peaks within a season due to sequential subtype circulation \cite{kandula2017subtype}.
+EpiNode may smooth these into a single broader peak because of its SIRS formulation.
+This can be addressed by replacing SIRS with a multi-strain model\cite{andreasen1997pathogen}, while retaining the TSR decomposition and latent Neural ODEs.
+Under $I$-only supervision, infections constrain the effective reproduction number $R_{\mathrm{eff}}(t)=\beta(t)S(t)/\gamma(t)$ more strongly than the individual parameters~\cite{finkenstadt2005statistical}.
+Consequently, \model{}'s $\beta(t)$ is reliable because it co-varies with seasonal forcing, whereas $\gamma(t)$ should be interpreted as the model's preferred decomposition of $R_{\mathrm{eff}}$ rather than a direct estimate of the recovery rate.

-Despite these advantages, \model{} has limitations.
+Despite these advantages, EpiNode has limitations.
 The current formulation focuses on single-region, deterministic dynamics and does not explicitly model uncertainty, spatial coupling, or intervention effects.
-Incorporating modules for such effects either as updates to the dynamics or as learnable decomposition modules represent promising directions for future work.
+Moreover, TSR decomposition is treated as a preprocessing step rather than a learned component, and performance may depend on the choice of decomposition method.
+Addressing these limitations by incorporating probabilistic latent dynamics, spatial interactions, intervention effects, or learnable decomposition modules represents promising directions for future work.